I’m Tanya Michelle Korteling (nee Kiddle) and at the time of writing a 35-year-old Data Planning Manager from Norwich, Norfolk, in the UK.

 - I’ve run four 10k races, three half marathons, a Mucky Races obstacle course, and more recently the 16km Temple Run in the Angkor Ultra Marathon in Siem Reap.
 One day I hope to run the London marathon, although I’ve been unlucky in securing a place in the ballot four years running now, so it’snot looking promising.

 - I LOVE animals and try to plan my trips around those I can see in the wild

 - Animals often seem to confuse my head for a toilet.
 It’s now a running joke that on every trip at least one creature will make this mistake.

 On that note, I’m off for now.
 I look forward to sharing more funny anecdotes and interesting, useful posts with you soon.

 P.S.
-To get to know Andy and to read our story have a look at the following:
+You can get to know Andy and read our story via the following links: